nextstrain/nextclade_data/data/enpen/enterovirus/cva16/README.md

 ## Related Enteroviruses

-CVA16 is closely related to other EV-A viruses, including EV-A71, EV-A120, and CVA5.
+CVA16 is closely related to other Enterovirus A (EV-A) viruses, including EV-A71, EV-A120, and CVA5.
 If you are not certain that your sequences contain only CVA16, we recommend using the "[Multiple Datasets](https://docs.nextstrain.org/projects/nextclade/en/stable/user/nextclade-web/getting-started.html#multi-dataset-mode)" tab instead of "Single Dataset".
+We are currently working on improving multiple virus assignment.

 This prevents Nextclade from forcing sequences to align to the CVA16 reference tree.
 For example, EV-A71 sequences may still align and receive a clade assignment (often near recombinant forms).